e-hulten/real-nvp-2d/README.md

 # Real NVP
-Basic implementation of the Real NVP paper by Dinh et.al. (https://arxiv.org/abs/1605.08803).
-The model currently only supports 2D densities.
+Basic implementation of the Real NVP paper by Dinh et al. (https://arxiv.org/abs/1605.08803).
+This implementation currently only supports 2D densities.

 Change the relevant parameters in `train.py` and run.
 E.g.,
 ```